The Bankrate promise

-Spending your money on local experiences ensures the dollars you spend go back into the local economy and community — rather than an international tour operator.
-Plus, you’re nearly guaranteed to have a more authentic adventure!
+Spending your money on local experiences ensures that your money goes back into the local economy and community — rather than an international tour operator.
+Plus, you’re nearly guaranteed to have a more authentic adventure.

-Finding local tour operators for cultural experiences and excursions is usually straightforward once you’ve arrived at your destination.
-But if you need to book in advance, ask for personal recommendations on travel forums or from friends who’ve been to the destination before.
+Once you’ve arrived at your destination, finding local tour operators for cultural experiences and excursions is usually straightforward.
+But if you need to book in advance, ask for personal recommendations on travel forums or from friends who have been to that destination before.

 Conserve local water and energy sources

-As a green traveler, you might follow the guidance of an energy and cost-conscious parent: Turn off the lights, take short showers, re-use your towels, pick up trash and don’t be wasteful.
+As a green traveler, it would be good to follow the guidance of an energy- and cost-conscious parent: Turn off the lights, take short showers, re-use your towels, pick up trash and don’t be wasteful.

-It is the work of intentional travelers to help preserve the destinations we visit and to leave them in as good — or even better shape than we found them.
+It’s the job of intentional travelers to help preserve the destinations we visit and to leave them in good — or better — shape than we found them.
 Be mindful of the resources you consume as if you were a resident in each community you visit.

-Sustainable travel doesn’t have to break the bank; many sustainable practices actually save money.
-The budget you’ll want to set aside for your vacation will depend on your destination, your style of travel and how long you’ll be on your trip.
+Sustainable travel doesn’t have to break the bank, and many sustainable practices can actually save money.
+The budget you’ll want to set aside for your vacation will largely depend on your destination, your travel style and how long you’ll be on your trip.

-Use airline points to book the most direct flight possible to your destination.
-You’ll maximize value by booking through a rewards program that follows regional pricing for awards and will let you choose a nonstop flight over one with many connections without charging extra miles.
+For instance, you can use airline points and miles to book the most direct flight possible to your destination.
+You’ll maximize value by booking through a rewards program that follows regional pricing for awards and lets you choose a nonstop flight over one with many connections without charging extra.
 Look for off-peak award fares, too.